glisak/Rhetos-wiki/Basic-permissions.md

 * The permission check can be turned off in a development environment by setting the following values in the Rhetos server's *web.config* file:
     * "BuiltinAdminOverride" - If set to "True", the user that is a local administrator will have full permissions.
 This option will not work if the web server is not run in elevated mode (on IIS Express, e.g.); use the following option in that situation.
     * "Security.AllClaimsForUsers" - The value contains a comma-separated list of users (formatted `username@servername`) that automatically have full permissions.
 * If "AuthorizationAddUnregisteredPrincipals" is set to "True" (in *web.config* file), an entry will automatically be inserted to the *Common.Principal* table for each new user on the first login.
-This user will have no permissions by default, but the additional functionality can be developed to automatically add the initial roles or permissions.
+The created user will have no permissions by default, but the additional functionality can be added to automatically initialize the user's roles and permissions ([ActiveDirectorySync](https://github.com/Rhetos/ActiveDirectorySync), for example).

 ## Claims